drtools-code health

 How does DR-Tools Code Health work internally?

-Starting from the project's source code input and the configuration file (optional), a series of actions are performed - (1) loading the project's general information; (2) analyzing the code elements and their respective (3) calculation of metrics and statistics considering the current state; (4) loading the detection heuristics for smells and co-occurrences based on the previous information; (5) detecting smells and co-occurrences based on the heuristics; (6) computing the ranking based on criteria (e.g., severity, impact on quality); (7) prioritizing code elements using individual criteria and the aggregated CDI (Code Disease Indicator); and finally, (8) project data ready to be generated in file format (CLI mode) or manipulated and queried via the prompt (interactive mode).
+Starting with the project's source code and an optional configuration file, the tool performs a series of steps: (1) loading the project's general information; (2) analyzing the code elements; (3) calculating metrics and statistics based on the current state; (4) loading detection heuristics for smells and co-occurrences using the previous information; (5) detecting smells and co-occurrences according to the heuristics; (6) computing rankings based on criteria such as severity and impact on quality; (7) prioritizing code elements using individual criteria and the aggregated CDI (Code Disease Indicator); and finally, (8) preparing the project data for output in file format (CLI mode) or for manipulation and querying via the prompt (interactive mode).

-More detailed information about modules can be found here.
+More detailed information about the modules can be found here.

 How can I analyze source code with DR-Tools Code Health?

 To demonstrate how DR-Tools Code Health can assist developers, we present a practical case using FindBugs.
-We evolve step by step, defining each objective and evaluating the results presented by the tool.
+We proceed step by step, defining each objective and evaluating the results provided by the tool.

 All the details can be found here.